-Clinical placements in Residential Aged Care Facilities during COVID-19 - Influenza Vaccination
+Clinical placements in Residential Aged Care Facilities - Influenza Vaccination 2021

-From the 1st of May 2020, students undertaking a placement in a Residential Aged Care Facility or who may visit an aged care facility during their placement must have the 2020 influenza vaccination before they can enter.
+From the 3rd of May 2021, students undertaking a placement in a Queensland Residential Aged Care or Multi-Purpose Heath Service facility or who may visit an aged care facility during their placement must have the 2021 influenza vaccination before they can enter.